Available with Network Analyst license.

 The evaluators are described below.

-Field expression evaluators written in VBScript execute much faster than those written in Python.
-You should try to use VBScript for this reason; however, keep in mind the following points when choosing a scripting language:
+Field expression evaluators written in VBScript execute faster than those written in Python.
+You should use VBScript for this reason; however, keep in mind the following when choosing a scripting language:

 Attributes can be assigned a constant value.
 The value can be numeric for cost, descriptor, and hierarchy attributes, or a Boolean data type of Use Restriction or Ignore Restriction for a restriction attribute.